 - Increased charitable donations to $175 million to help address food, shelter, small business and housing stability, as well as providing help to public health organizations

 - Set aside $10 million to assist our employees experiencing hardship

 - Employees who earn less than $100,000 will receive $200 per pay period for five pay periods, if their roles require they come into the office

 - As early pioneers in the online education space, Study.com is eager to provide K-12 schools across the nation with resources around transitioning to a remote learning environment.
 As part of that effort, we are offering districts and school administrators 100,000 licenses to Study.com for their schools and teachers to utilize as part of their online learning program.

 - Study.com’s adaptable online learning platform offers 4,500 courses and 79,000 video-based lessons that can be accessed through mobile devices, computers or with downloadable, printable curriculum.

 - Students can learn on their phones since not every student has access to computers at home and the micro-learning lessons provide a flexible, accessible schedule for all types of learners.

-Local governments, on the frontlines of this new changing reality, are seeking updated, relevant data on what residents think and need during this crisis, in order to inform their actions and decision making.
-At Zencity, we gather data from online channels where residents are organically sharing their feedback about city related services, to provide our 120+ cities and counties with the information they need to sharpen their messaging, improve their services, and navigate the critical policy decisions needed to mitigate this crisis.
+Local governments are seeking updated, relevant data on what residents think and need during this crisis, in order to inform their actions and decision making.
+At Zencity, we gather data from online public channels where residents are organically sharing their feedback about city related services.
+This data provides our 130+ cities and counties with the information they need to sharpen their messaging, improve their services, and navigate the critical policy decisions needed to mitigate this crisis.
 Our team is working 24/7 to support the personalized needs of our partners and provide them with updated, actionable information.
-This can be seen in our ongoing reports, coronavirus workshops, webinars, and best practice guides.
+This can be seen in our new features, client COVID-19 toolkit, ongoing reports, workshops, and best practice guides.